One medic's creep-filled day of cursed calls

 "I think something far more sinister is going on."

-0523hrs.
-Pre-dawn.
-Dispatched to a tenement house in South Providence for a suicidal, pregnant 20-year-old with arm lacerations.
+In the pre-dawn hours, Adam and I are dispatched to a tenement house in South Providence for a suicidal, pregnant 20-year-old with arm lacerations.

 "She cut her wrist with a broken crack pipe," a male voice from above declares.